-Reinsurance risk to the group arises where reinsurance contracts put in place to reduce gross insurance risk do not perform as anticipated, result in coverage disputes or prove inadequate in terms of the vertical or horizontal limits purchased.
-Failure of a reinsurer to pay a valid claim is considered a credit risk which is detailed in the credit risk section.
+Reinsurance risk to the Group arises where reinsurance contracts put in place to reduce gross insurance risk do not perform as anticipated, result in coverage disputes or prove inadequate in terms of the vertical or horizontal limits purchased.
+Failure of a reinsurer to pay a valid claim is considered a credit risk which is detailed in the credit risk section on page 159 of the Annual report and accounts.

-The group's reinsurance programmes complement the underwriting team business plans and seek to protect group capital from an adverse volume or volatility of claims on both a per risk and per event basis.
-In some cases the group deems it more economic to hold capital than purchase reinsurance.
+The Group's reinsurance programmes complement the underwriting team's business plans and seek to protect Group capital from an adverse volume or volatility of claims on both a per risk and per event basis.
+In some cases the Group deems it more economic to hold capital than purchase reinsurance.
 These decisions are regularly reviewed as an integral part of the business planning and performance monitoring process.

 The reinsurance security committee examines and approves all reinsurers to ensure that they possess suitable security.
-The group's ceded reinsurance team ensures that these guidelines are followed, undertakes the administration of reinsurance contracts and monitors and instigates our responses to any erosion of the reinsurance programmes.
+The Group's ceded reinsurance team ensures that these guidelines are followed, undertakes the administration of reinsurance contracts and monitors and instigates our responses to any erosion of the reinsurance programmes.